 The pandemic has forced us to acknowledge the fact that the world is strongly interdependent.
-Supply chains are working consistently to provide for basic and essential supplies like groceries, medicines, face masks, santisiers, etc. in a seamless manner.
-This brings to light the importance of having distributed inventory in multiple fulfilment centres so that orders can be shipped and delivered in the fastest possible time.
-In fact, analysts estimate that 65% of retailers will begin to offer same day delivery owing to customers’ high expectations (Source: Afflink).
-If the centres are spread out strategically across the different locations, businesses can substantially save on transportation costs.
+Supply chains are working consistently to provide for basic and essential supplies like groceries, medicines, face masks, sanitizers, etc. in a seamless manner.
+This brings to light the importance of having distributed inventory in multiple fulfillment centers so that orders can be shipped and delivered in the fastest possible time.
+In fact, analysts estimate that 65% of retailers will begin to offer same-day delivery owing to customers’ high expectations (Source: Afflink).
+If the centers are spread out strategically across different locations, businesses can substantially save on transportation costs.

 Across the globe, fulfilment centres are implemented with technology that makes them smarter and more automated.
 Softwares that give companies real-time data on orders and shipments, allowing them to assist their customers from checkout to delivery.

 Besides distributed inventory, the concept of third party logistics or 3PL is forecasted to grow by at least 15%, becoming widely popular among e-commerce businesses (Source: Cerasis).
 3PL, as the name suggests is a business model where the warehousing and distribution activities are outsourced to a third party.
 This is an excellent way of functioning for small to medium-sized businesses as it gives them the chance to widen the reach of their business without having to incur heavy infrastructural costs.
 Softwares that use tools like Artificial Intelligence allow for 3PL to be a seamless, transparent process where businesses can be connected and track their inventory despite being apart.